 Frequently Asked Questions

-Yes.
-The faculty has an "open door" policy and welcomes and encourages prospective students to observe and participate in all classes (except the repertory classes which they can observe with permission of the instructor.)
+Usually, the faculty has an "open door" policy and welcomes and encourages prospective students to observe and participate in all classes (except the performance classes which they can observe with permission of the instructor).
+We hope to resume prospective student visitation as soon as possible.

 We can make recommendations based on the dance expertise of the prospective student.
 We highly recommend that you submit supplementary artistic material in the form of a dance video through the Duke admissions application process.
 A high ranking from us may help admissions, but rest assured that a low ranking from us will never hurt admissions.